September 16, 2024

 Add Dynamic Batching to Your Model

-Let's look at how you can add dynamic batching to your projects using the batched library:
+Let's look at how you can add dynamic batching to your projects using the batched library.
+Suppose you're using an embedding model with sentence_transformers:

 from sentence_transformers import SentenceTransformer